flatcar/Flatcar/governance.md

 # Flatcar Project Governance

 Flatcar is a community based project, anyone who wants to participate is welcomed.
-We adopted the [CNCD code of Conduct](./CODE_OF_CONDUCT.md) as we pledge to be an opening and welcoming community for anyone who want to participate in it.
+We adopted the [CNCF code of Conduct](./CODE_OF_CONDUCT.md) as we pledge to be an opening and welcoming community for anyone who want to participate in it.

 The project is governed by a flat hierarchy - a group of people sharing a common vision of Flatcar in accordance to its mission statement.